-Credit will be given for prior learning.
-If the student has taken Anatomy and Physiology I and II with the labs and received a grade of "C" or better, then the student will receive credit for PNV 1213 Body Structure And Function.
-The courses must be taken within the previous five (5) years or score at least 60 percentile on the HESI A2 pre-entrance exam Anatomy and Physiology subject area to receive credit for this course.
+Credit may be given for prior learning.
+If the student has completed both Anatomy & Physiology I and II with labs (or upper-level equivalents with labs) and received a grade of "C" or better, the student may receive credit for PNV 1213 - Body Structure and Function.
+The student must have completed these courses within the previous five (5) years or earned a cumulative score in the 60th percentile or higher on the HESI A2 preentrance examination, Anatomy & Physiology subject area, to receive credit for this course.

-Applications for the PN program may be obtained online at www.eccc.edu.
-Application deadline is May 1 for the fall class and October 1 for the spring class.
+Applications for the PN Program may be obtained on-line at www.eccc.edu.
+The application deadline is March 31 for the Fall class.